dwyl/learn-data-structures/README.md

 memory.
 The computer actually stores all the elements of an array together in memory, with each cell of the computer's memory holding one element's value.
 The computer records the memory address of where that array started and uses it to jump straight to that spot in memory.
-How the computer store the information is not the key point here so we will not go into much detail here.
+How the computer stores the information is not the key point here so we will not go into much detail here.

-Reading from an array takes one step.
+**Reading from an array takes one step**.
 Each cell in an array is given an index.
 The index always begins at 0 and increases by 1 with each element.
 The computer is able to 'jump' to any index in an array and get the data from inside.